transeos/web/simple_post_service/README.md

 3. Click on *Kubernetes" at side panel.
 4. Check *Enable Kubernetes*.
 5. Click on *Apply & restart* button.
 Click on *Install* button.
+6. Open PowerShell and run *kubectl* command to check whether Docker is working.

 ## Ingress-nginx
 Detailed installation can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start).